Sexual Health in British Forces Germany

-The GUM team is nurse led by specialist sexual health nurses and it will not usually be necessary for you to see a doctor, however, when this is required an appointment will be made for you with our consultant physician.
+The GUM team is nurse led by specialist sexual health nurses, and it will not usually be necessary for you to see a doctor, however, when this is required an appointment will be made for you with our consultant physician.

-The team offer screening for sexually transmitted infections to patients without symptoms but who have concerns that they may be at risk, testing for STIs when patients are experiencing symptoms and treatment/follow up when positive results are returned.
+The team offer screening for sexually transmitted infections to patients without symptoms but who have fears that they may be at risk, testing for STIs when patients are experiencing symptoms and treatment/follow up when positive results are returned.
 Following assessment the team can offer screening/testing for the following conditions as appropriate:

-Human Immuno-deficiency Virus
+- Human Immunodeficiency Virus

-The consultant in GUM also offers a special treatment clinic which is accessible by self referral or by referral from a nurse or doctor.
+The consultant in GUM also offers a special treatment clinic which is accessible by self-referral or by referral from a nurse or doctor.

 Partner contact is an important part of reducing the spread of STIs.
 It is usually best if contact with the partner is made by the patient however we understand that this is not always easy and the team will help wherever they can to support patients in alerting their partners to the need to be tested.
 Where patients are unwilling to contact partners and if contact details are available, the nurses can do this.